ibm-skills-network/portals-admin-knowledgebase/docs/learning-experiences/custom-pages.md

 The content section allows you to:

 - Add different types of content blocks
-- Include text, images, and multimedia
+- Include text, images, or HTML
 - Embed learning path blocks
 - Arrange content dynamically
 - Remove or modify content blocks as needed